pietervdvn/MapComplete/Docs/Layers/artwork.md

 This tagrendering is only visible in the popup if the following condition is met: `amenity=bench`

 This tagrendering has labels  `bench-questions`

+### leftover-questions

+This tagrendering has no question and is thus read-only

+### minimap

+This tagrendering has no question and is thus read-only

+### move-button

+This tagrendering has no question and is thus read-only

+### delete-button

+This tagrendering has no question and is thus read-only

+### all-tags

+This tagrendering has no question and is thus read-only

+### last_edit

+This tagrendering has no question and is thus read-only

+This tagrendering is only visible in the popup if the following condition is met: `_last_edit:contributor~.+&_last_edit:changeset~.+`